- Home

 Program Highlights

-Work with farmers, foresters, park rangers, and/or environmental engineers experienced in forest conservation, agroforestry, agronomy, community development, and sustainable agriculture.
+Work with local farmers, foresters, and/or environmental engineers experienced in forest conservation, agroforestry, and sustainable community development.

 Learn about national and local efforts to mitigate climate change and support ongoing projects to diversify local farms and make the region more resilient to climate change.